iamsayan/wp-auto-republish/readme.txt

 ### Free and Premium Support

-Support for the RevivePress (formerly WP Auto Republish) plugin on the WordPress forums is free.
+Support for the RevivePress plugin on the WordPress forums is free.

 Premium world-class support is available via email to all [RevivePress Premium](https://wprevivepress.com/pricing/?utm_source=landing&utm_medium=wporg) customers.